nasa/cumulus-docs/docs/backup_and_restore.md

 # Backup and Restore

-Cumulus-api uses a number of methods to preserve the metadata generated in a Cumulus instance.
+[@cumulus/api](https://www.npmjs.com/package/@cumulus/api) uses a number of methods to preserve the metadata generated in a Cumulus instance.

 ## Data in DynamoDB

-All configurations and system generated metadata is stored in DynamoDB tables except the logs.
+All configurations and system-generated metadata is stored in DynamoDB tables except the logs.
 System logs are stored in the AWS CloudWatch service.

 Cumulus-api creates the following DynamoDB tables:

-- **Users:** list of the api/dashboard users
+- **Users:** api/dashboard users
-- **Collections:** list of all the collection records
+- **Collections:** collection records
-- **Providers:** list of all the provider records
+- **Providers:** provider records
-- **Rules:** list of all the rules for managing and running workflows
+- **Rules:** rules for managing and running workflows
-- **Executions:** list of all the workflow executions (step function executions)
+- **Executions:** workflow executions (step function executions)
-- **Granules:** list of the granules processed by the Cumulus instance
+- **Granules:** granules processed by the Cumulus instance
-- **PDRs:** list of all the PDRs processed in Cumulus
+- **PDRs:** PDRs processed in Cumulus

 Amazon DynamoDB stores three geographically distributed replicas of each table to enable high availability and data durability.
 Amazon DynamoDB runs exclusively on solid-state drives (SSDs).
 SSDs help AWS achieve the design goals of predictable low-latency response times for storing and accessing data at any scale.